-• The majority of junctions assessed have V / C ratios of below 85%, i.e. they are operating within capacity for all assessed years in the Do Minimum and Do Something scenarios.
-This indicates that these junctions will be able to accommodate the additional general traffic volumes redistributed, as a result of the Proposed Scheme and the impact is deemed Negligible to Low negative.
+2028 and 2043 Local / Regional Roads Assessment: The majority of assessed junctions have V / C ratios of below 85%, i.e. they are operating within capacity for all assessed years in the Do Minimum and Do Something scenarios.
+This indicates that these junctions will be able to accommodate the additional general traffic volumes redistributed, as a result of the Proposed Scheme and the effect is deemed Imperceptible / Not Significant and Long-term.

-&lt;sup>3 Less pedestrian, cycling and bus demand requirements leading to higher level of general traffic green time allocation per typical signal cycle
+&lt;sup>2 Less pedestrian, cycling and bus demand requirements leading to higher level of general traffic green time allocation per typical signal cycle

+A small number of junctions are predicted to operate over capacity (>100% V / C ratio) in the Do Something scenario, however, it is concluded that, in the majority of cases the performance of the junction is similar with and without the Proposed Scheme, or the sensitivity of the road link determines that the overall effect will not be significant.

+The results demonstrate that no junctions are predicted to have a significance of effect of significant of higher, therefore, no further assessment is required.

+Overall Summary: Overall, it has been determined that the potential impact of the reduction in general traffic flows along the Proposed Scheme will be Positive, Moderate and Long-term whilst the potential impact of the redistributed general traffic along the surrounding road network will be Negative, Sight and Long-term.

-At the small number of junctions indicating capacity constraints, the majority of these junctions operate with a maximum V / C ratio of above 100% in both the Do Minimum and Do Something, therefore, the impact is considered to be Negligible.
-This level of congestion is acceptable according to national guidance.
-Section 3.4.2 of DMURS (2019) recognises that a certain level of traffic congestion is an inevitable feature within urban networks and that junctions may have to operate at saturation levels for short periods of time during the Peak Hours of the day.
+It should be noted that effects will be short-lived and localised.
+Section 5.4.2 of DMURS (2019) recognises that a certain level of traffic congestion is an inevitable feature within urban networks and that junctions may have to operate at saturation levels for short periods of time during the peak hours of the day.

 Chapter 1 of the Smarter Travel Policy Document also acknowledges that it is not feasible or sustainable to accommodate continued demand for car use.
-It should therefore be considered that the traffic congestion that is outlined in the impact assessment is acceptable with regard to the urban location of the area in the context of the increased movement of people overall and on sustainable modes in particular.
-Therefore, the proposed impacts are considered against the Scheme Objectives.
+It should therefore be considered that the traffic congestion that is outlined in the impact assessment is acceptable with regard to the urban location of the area.

-Overall, it is determined that there will be a Low Negative impact from the redistributed general traffic as a result of the Proposed Scheme.
-Given that the redistributed traffic will not lead to a significant deterioration of the operational capacity on the surrounding road network, no mitigation measures have been considered to alleviate the impact outside of the direct study area.
+Given that the redistributed traffic is not predicted to lead to a significant deterioration of the operational capacity on the surrounding road network, no further mitigation measures have been considered to alleviate the impact outside of the direct study area.